 Your company is now engaged in a continuous feedback practice using 15Five.
 How can you, as administrators and leadership, leverage 15Five to provide feedback and communicate with your team, too?

-15Five reports are where your people check in with their managers.
+15Five check-ins are where your people literally check in with their managers.
 Managers engage with their team's check-ins to provide feedback, celebrate wins, and dive deep to understand challenges and roadblocks and move work forward.
 You, too, can interact throughout your organization and with individual contributors.
-Since 15Five follows a natural drill-down order, you, can interact with the the 15Fives of anyone below you in your reporting hierarchy.
+Since 15Five follows a natural drill-down order, you can interact with the 15Fives of anyone below you in your reporting hierarchy.
 Leadership and admin involvement leads to increased employee engagement and motivation.

 We also highly recommend that CEOs fill out their own 15Five.
 This brings CEOs into the practice with everyone else, which will benefit them and set the example for the rest of the organization—double win.
 With their permission, your people can also follow company leaders to have visibility into their 15Fives.
 CEOs and leaders can also use @all mentions to broadcast important messages to the org.
 Now that sounds a bit more engaging than a standard email!

 If you see something in a 15Five check-in that you want to take action on, there are a few actions you can take.
 You can pass an item up the chain or flag it for follow up.
 You can also @mention another team member in your comment to make sure the right people are collaborating or are aware of each other's efforts or an issue that may come up.

 For starters, we recommend that admins and leaders ask their people company-wide questions.
 The standard, “What's going well?” and “What challenges are you facing?” is a great place to start and will give you insight into what is and isn't working in your organization.